 Linitis plastica spreads to the muscles of the stomach wall and makes it thicker and more rigid.
 This means that the stomach can’t hold as much and doesn’t stretch or move as it should when food is digested.
 This stiff walled stomach is sometimes called a leather bottle stomach.

 Treatment for linitis plastica in the stomach

 As with many other types of stomach cancers, your doctor may suggest that they remove your stomach.
 This is called a total gastrectomy.

 But this is not always successful as this type of cancer is very fast growing.
 A large cancer or one that has spread beyond the stomach wall might be difficult to remove during surgery.

 If the cancer has spread to other parts of your body such as the lymph nodes or the lining of the abdominal organs and it’s cavity (peritoneum), you may have surgery to help relieve symptoms, for example those caused by a blockage.

-> If surgery isn’t an option, then chemotherapy may be possible.
+When surgery isn’t an option, then chemotherapy might be possible.
 The aim of chemotherapy treatment is to slow down the growth of the cancer and to relieve symptoms.
 It is important to weigh up the benefits of having chemotherapy with the possible side effects.
 As well as taking into account how well you are generally.